digitalrightswatch/digitalrightswatch.org.au/content/blog/2017-12-21-2017-a-year-of-campaigning-for-digital-rights.md

 **Facial recognition database expansions**

-We&#8217;ve been [increasingly concerned][25] by the decision by the Council of Australian Governments (COAG) to provide all images from state and territory driver’s licence databases to the federal National Facial Biometric Matching Capability.
+We&#8217;ve been [increasingly concerned][25] by the decision by the Council of Australian Governments (COAG) to provide all images from state and territory driver's licence databases to the federal National Facial Biometric Matching Capability.

 The creation of such a [comprehensive national facial database][26] is an unnecessary and disproportionate invasion of the privacy rights of all Australians and is fundamentally incompatible with a free and open society.
 Even more worrying are reports that the government is considering an option that would see corporates purchasing access to this database.